A Physician's Note

 When a man in his forties or fifties walks into a clinic and says his sex life isn't what it used to be, the responsible move is to ask which part has changed.
 There are usually four candidates, and they are treated very differently:

-Selling PT-141 first is selling the answer before you've heard the question.
+Selling a libido peptide first is selling the answer before you've heard the question.
 It works in the small fraction of cases where central desire really is the bottleneck.
 In the much larger fraction — where the answer is testosterone optimization, daily tadalafil, sleep evaluation, or treating a metabolic problem — it does little.
 The patient pays anyway.

-"Selling PT-141 first is selling the answer before you've heard the question."
+"Selling a libido peptide first is selling the answer before you've heard the question."

 What an honest evaluation actually looks like